A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Background

+\paragraph{Knowledge-based Learning.} The role of domain knowledge as constraints becomes crucial in guiding probabilistic model construction in several domains.
+These constraints concisely encode information about general trends in the domain and serve as effective inductive biases, yielding more useful and more accurate probabilistic models, especially in noisy and sparse domains~\cite{Shavlik1994KiNN,VanDerGaag2004,AltendorfEtAl2005,YangEtAl2013,OdomKPLL2015,KiGBKokel2020,Plajner2020}.

+Prior works have explored incorporating such constraints in PCs in a hard or exact way.
+Semantic Probabilistic Layers~\cite{ahmed2022semantic} guarantee exact symbolic constraint satisfaction for structured-output prediction but are limited to propositional logic and hard constraints.~\citeauthor{ghandi2024probabilistic} (\citeyear{ghandi2024probabilistic}) adjust the leaves of trained PCs for probabilistic constraint satisfaction but do not consider parameter adaptation during training.
+In contrast, we aim to learn more accurate PCs from data by exploiting diverse forms of domain knowledge to enhance generalization in noisy or sparse data settings.

-In several domains, the role of domain knowledge as domain constraints becomes crucial in guiding the learning of probabilistic models.
-These constraints concisely encode information about general trends in the domain.
-As a result, they are effective inductive biases, yielding more useful and more accurate probabilistic models, especially in noisy and sparse domains~\cite{Shavlik1994KiNN,VanDerGaag2004,AltendorfEtAl2005,YangEtAl2013,OdomKPLL2015,KiGBKokel2020,Plajner2020}.
-While probabilistic constraints have previously been proposed to learn PCs, they were limited to equality constraints~\cite{SPNConstraintsPapantonis2020}.
-Recently, qualitative influence-based constraints were used to learn the structure and parameters of cutset networks~\cite{Mathur2023KICN}, which constitute a specific subclass of PCs.
-However, cutset networks have the additional structural property of determinism~\cite{rahman2014cutset}, and hence the same method cannot be used for all PCs.
-As far as we are aware, domain knolwedge specified as constraints have not been used previously to learn the parameters of the general class of PCs.
-Thus to bridge this gap, in this work, we will concretely consider six different types of domain knowledge - namely, generalization, monotonic and synergistic qualitative influences~\cite{AltendorfEtAl2005}, context-specific independence~\cite{boutilier}, class imbalance~\cite{Yang2014}, and privileged information~\cite{pasunuri2016learning}.
+While prior works have explored the use of domain knowledge to learn more accurate PCs, they have either been limited to equality constraints~\cite{SPNConstraintsPapantonis2020} or specific sub-classes of PCs~\cite{galindez2020discriminative, Mathur2023KICN}.
+As far as we are aware, diverse forms of domain knowledge have {\em not been used previously to learn the parameters of the general class of PCs}.
+To bridge this gap, we propose a unified framework for representing and learning from diverse forms of domain knowledge including generalization constraints, qualitative influence statements~\cite{AltendorfEtAl2005}, context-specific independence relations~\cite{boutilier}, class imbalance tradeoffs~\cite{Yang2014}, and privileged information~\cite{pasunuri2016learning}.